MaxOhn/rosu-pp-js/README.md

     combo: integer,            // defaults to full combo
     score: integer,            // only relevant for osu!mania
     passedObjects: integer,    // only consider this many hit objects; useful for failed scores; defaults to all objects
-    clockRate: double,         // defaults to value based on mods i.e. 1.5 for DT, 0.75 for HT, 1.0 for NM
+    clockRate: number,         // defaults to value based on mods i.e. 1.5 for DT, 0.75 for HT, 1.0 for NM
-    ar: double,                // defaults to beatmap's value
+    ar: number,                // defaults to beatmap's value
-    cs: double,                // defaults to beatmap's value
+    cs: number,                // defaults to beatmap's value
-    hp: double,                // defaults to beatmap's value
+    hp: number,                // defaults to beatmap's value
-    od: double,                // defaults to beatmap's value }
+    od: number,                // defaults to beatmap's value }
 ```
 - calculate multiple scores on a map: